 Acts 11:26 Darby

 (26) And having found him , he brought him to Antioch.
 And so it was with them that for a whole year they were gathered together in the assembly and taught a large crowd: and the disciples were first called Christians in Antioch

 The Disciples just happened to be called Christians because they believe in the Gospel of the Judaism of John the Baptist and Jesus.
 In fact, when you read the phrase 'they were gathered together' in the translation, the Greek language actually says that 'they were synagogued'.

-With time, Christianity (Discipleship) has been compromised, adulterated, hijacked by many, even if their core doctrines are condemned by Moses.
+With time, Christianity (Discipleship) has been compromised, adulterated, hijacked by many, even if their core doctrines are plainly condemned by Moses.

-I am trying to coin and adopt the word 'Christianous' to more closely identify with ancient everlasting apostolic Judaism than modern Christians.
-We adopt the word 'Christianousness' with the same spirit of relating with the Judaism of Jesus and His Apostles.
-The words 'Christianous' and 'Christianousness' sound weird for now but they will catch on during the millenia to come.
+I am trying to coin and adopt the word 'Christianous' to more closely identify with ancient everlasting apostolic Judaism than modern Christianity.
+We should adopt the word 'Christianousness' with the same spirit of relating with the Judaism of Jesus and His Apostles.
+The words 'Christianous' and 'Christianousness' sound weird for now but they will eventually catch on during the millenia to come.